How to Make DIY Gift Bags

 Push the box forward a couple of inches.

 The next steps are the same for covering a box.
 Pull the top paper down over the box, and fold creases on the left and right-hand side.

 Fold the left and right creases toward the center.

 Secure the Bottom of the Bag With Tape

 Fold the bottom crease upward, and apply tape to secure.
 This side will be the bottom of the gift bag.

 Finish the Top of the Gift Bag

-Cut a square of cardboard the same size of the bottom of the bag and place inside for extra stability.
+Cut a square of cardboard the same size as the bottom of the bag and place inside for extra stability.
 Cut a piece of cardboard the width of the top of the bag plus one inch high.
 Glue it under the top wrapping paper margin.

-Punch two holes on the top of each side of the bag with a hole... punch, and insert a ribbon for handles.
+Punch two holes on the top of each side of the bag with a hole punch, and insert a ribbon for handles.
 Tie each end of the ribbon handle into a thick knot.

-Now that you have learned to make a gift bag, it is time to get creative.
-You can construct a gift bag from any type paper.
-You can use wrapping paper, speciality papers or even newspaper in a pinch.
-Your gift bags can be beautiful "one of a kind" presentations, that let the recipient know you think they are special.
+Now that you have learned to make a DIY gift bag, it is time to get creative.
+You can construct a DIY gift bag from any type of paper.
+You can use wrapping paper, specialty papers or even newspaper in a pinch.
+Your DIY gift bags can be beautiful "one-of-a-kind" presentations, that let the recipient know you think they are special.
 Who wouldn't love that!